Student Loan Forgiveness: 2023 Facts and Statistics

 - The PSLF waiver — which allowed borrowers to count late payments and other non-qualifying payments toward their eligibility for PSLF — expired on October 31, 2022.

-- In January 2023, the Department of Education (ED) proposed changes to the Revised Pay As You Earn (REPAYE) IDR plan, including cutting undergraduate borrowers' monthly payments in half.
+- In January 2023, ED proposed changes to the Revised Pay As You Earn (REPAYE) IDR plan, including cutting undergraduate borrowers' monthly payments in half.
 The reforms could lead to faster forgiveness for borrowers who qualify.

 Economic Impact of Student Loan Forgiveness